ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 php artisan make:livewire NodesPage
 ```

-I modified the app layout to be something simple, that doesn't require a logged
+I simplified the app layout to remove the need for user authentication.
+And I
-in user.
-And I modified the routes to provide a single route to the nodes
+modified the routes to provide a single route to the nodes component.
-component.

 ```php [resources/views/components/layouts/app.blade.php]
 <!DOCTYPE html>